Robust Permutation Tests in Linear Instrumental Variables Regression: Empirical application

-\cite{Bazzi-Clemens(2013)} reexamines cross-sectional IV regression results about the effect of foreign aid on economic growth from several published studies.
-The variables in the ``aid-growth" IV regressions estimated by \cite{Rajan-Subramanian(2008)} and \cite{Bazzi-Clemens(2013)} are \begin{itemize} \item $y_i:$ the average annual growth of per capita GDP; \item $Y_i:$ the foreign-aid receipts to GDP ratio (Aid/GDP); \item $W_{i1}:$ a variable constructed from aid-recipient population size, aid-donor population size, colonial relationship, and language traits (see Appendix A of \cite{Bazzi-Clemens(2013)}); \item $X_i:$ constant, initial per capita GDP, initial level of policy, initial level of life expectancy, geography, institutional quality, initial inflation, initial M2/GDP, initial budget balance/GDP, Revolutions, and Ethnic fractionalization. \end{itemize} The data cover the period 1970-2000 and the sample size is $n=78$. \cite{Bazzi-Clemens(2013)} consider the following four specifications (Table 1, Columns 1-4 therein): \begin{itemize} \item Specification 1: The baseline specification of \cite{Rajan-Subramanian(2008)} (Table 4, Column 2) with the variables as above; \item Specification 2: log population is included in the second stage of Specification 1; \item Specification 3: $W_{i2}=$ log population replaces the instrument $W_{i1}$ in Specification 1; \item Specification 4: An instrument, $W_{i3}$, constructed from the colonial ties indicators only replaces $W_{i1}$ in Specification 1. \end{itemize} Specifications 1-4 are just-identified as there is a single instrument for the single endogenous regressor, hence we only consider the AR and PAR test results.
-In addition, we consider Specifications 5-7 with IV's $(W_{i1}, W_{i2})'$, $(W_{i2}, W_{i3})'$ and $(W_{i1}, W_{i2}, W_{i3})'$, respectively, to examine whether the over-identified specifications could have any instrumentation power. $W_{i2}$ is included in the latter three cases because it is the strongest instrument as reported in \cite{Bazzi-Clemens(2013)}.
+\cite{Bazzi-Clemens(2013)} re-examine cross-sectional IV regression results about the effect of foreign aid on economic growth from several published studies.
+The variables in the ``aid-growth" IV regressions estimated by \cite{Rajan-Subramanian(2008)} and \cite{Bazzi-Clemens(2013)} are \begin{itemize} \item $y_i:$ the average annual growth of per capita GDP; \item $Y_i:$ the foreign-aid receipts to GDP ratio (Aid/GDP); \item $W_{i1}:$ a variable constructed from aid-recipient population size, aid-donor population size, colonial relationship, and language traits (see Appendix A of \cite{Bazzi-Clemens(2013)}); \item $X_i:$ constant, initial per capita GDP, initial level of policy, initial level of life expectancy, geography, institutional quality, initial inflation, initial M2/GDP, initial budget balance/GDP, Revolutions, Ethnic fractionalization, Sub-Saharan Africa dummy and East Asia dummy. \end{itemize} The data cover the period 1970-2000 and the sample size is $n=78$. \citet[Table 1, Columns 1-4]{Bazzi-Clemens(2013)} consider the following four specifications: \begin{itemize} \item Specification 1: The baseline specification of \citet[Table 4, Column 2]{Rajan-Subramanian(2008)} with the variables as above; \item Specification 2: log population is included in the second stage of Specification 1; \item Specification 3: $W_{i2}=$ log population replaces the instrument $W_{i1}$ in Specification 1; \item Specification 4: An instrument, $W_{i3}$, constructed from the colonial ties indicators only replaces $W_{i1}$ in Specification 1. \end{itemize} Specifications 1-4 are just-identified as there is a single instrument for the single endogenous regressor, hence we only consider the AR and PAR test results.
+In addition, we consider Specifications 5-7 with IVs $(W_{i1}, W_{i2})'$, $(W_{i2}, W_{i3})'$ and $(W_{i1}, W_{i2}, W_{i3})'$, respectively, to examine whether the over-identified specifications could have any instrumentation power. $W_{i2}$ is included in the latter three cases because it is the strongest instrument as reported in \cite{Bazzi-Clemens(2013)}.
 We also include the confidence interval based on the two-stage least squares $t$-test, denoted as $t_{\mathrm{2sls}}$.
 Tables \ref{BC13} and \ref{BC13b} report the $95\%$ confidence intervals for the coefficient on Aid/GDP.
 In all specifications, the Breusch-Pagan test $p$-values from the two separate reduced-form regressions of the endogenous variables on the exogenous variables show an evidence of heteroskedasticity.